-It has been shown that there is a significant beneficial stress-reducing effects of adaptogens in the system.
+It has been shown that there is a significant beneficial stress-reducing effect of adaptogens in the system.
 One adaptogen that has been shown in scientific studies that you can take in a supplement form is Bacopa Monnieri.
-Find out more about this stress reducing herb here: https://www.
+Find out more about this stress-reducing herb here: https://www.

 Water retention capabilities diminish with age, which is why hydration is a common threat in seniors.
 One importance of nutrition and hydration in the elderly is that it helps with moods.

 A properly hydrated body has a lot of energy, allowing you to be more energetic.
 Of course, there is the prevention and management of illnesses.
 Proper hydration can increase the ability to fight off ailments.